masc-ucsc/docs/docs/pyrope/02-basics.md

     test4
     ```

-If an order is needed and a function call can have `debug` side-effects or real
+If an order is needed and a function call can have `debug` side-effects or
-side-effects, the statement must be broken down into several statements, or the
+synthesis side-effects, the statement must be broken down into several
-`and_then` and `or_else` operations must be used.
+statements, or the `and_then` and `or_else` operations must be used.

 === "Incorrect code with side-effects"